mulle-concurrent/mulle-aba/README.md

 *Available in state 4 (black)*

-You usually don't need to call this function, since it will be called by the thread destructor.
-You do need to call this if you are the main thread.
+You call this function at the end of your thread.
+This includes the main thread.

 Only one thread can be unregistering (or registering) at once, and other threads will be looping.
 You don't have to call checkin before calling